ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   group_name
-    Specifies the group to which the user will be connected.
+    Specifies the group to connect the user to.

-    The other options in this block apply to this group.

-    If omitted, RACF uses a default group.
-It is recommended to specify this option when connecting a user to a group.
+    If omitted, the user is connected to the current connect group.

     | **required**: False
     | **type**: str